-- Self-service - Self-service for client-side virtual premise equipment (vCPE) and cloud-side virtual gateway (VG) - On-demand VPN service to SMB and enterprise customers - Dynamic configuration and real-time monitoring - Real-time resource monitoring and update - Multi-constrained end to end route computation
+- Self-service - Self-service for client-side virtual premise equipment (vCPE) and cloud-side virtual gateway (VG) - On-demand VPN service to SMB and enterprise customers

-- Cross-operator functionality - VPN service deployment by overlay mode, without changes to CSP network - Federation across two operator ONAP instances for service instantiation enabled through eastwest-API that is aligned with the MEF Interlude API - OTN equipment operation and scheduling for different vendor products - · Multi-domain network end to end service provisioning and survivability
+- · Dynamic configuration and real-time monitoring - Real-time resource monitoring and update - Multi-constrained end to end route computation - Addition of new sites - Addition of value-added services like AI Apps. - Cross-operator functionality - VPN service deployment by overlay mode, without changes to CSP network - Federation across two operator ONAP instances for service instantiation enabled through eastwest-API that is aligned with the MEF Interlude API - OTN equipment operation and scheduling for different vendor products - Multi-domain network end to end service provisioning and survivability - Intelligent Bandwidth on demand - Al applications at the edge could tell apart an alarm, then report it to ONAP and trigger close loop bandwidth adjustment.